openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     let b: Base = d // OK, as Derived1 and Derived2 are compatible with Base

     let x: Double | Base = ...
-    let y: double = x // Compile-time error, as Base cannot be converted into double
+    let y: double = x // Compile-time error, as Base cannot be converted to double

 .. index::
    target type